aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 ### Management

-The `management.yml` file contains configuration for:
+The `management.yml` file contains the configuration for:

 - the management gateway
 - NTP
-- Terminattr to configure connection to CVaaS.
+- Terminattr to configure the connection to CVaaS.
 - local users (arista/arista and cvpadmin/cvpadmin)
-- `ipv4_acls`: a list of ACL used for Internet facing WAN interfaces
+- `ipv4_acls`: a list of ACLs used for Internet-facing WAN interfaces
 - DNS
 - AAA
 - Disabling LLDP on management interface - Only needed for lab environments.